No longer considered rare

 Clinical Testing and Workup

 Children and adolescents suspected to have pediatric Crohn’s disease will receive a complete blood count.
 A complete blood count is a test that evaluates the cells in a person’s blood.
-In children and adolescents with pediatric Crohn’s disease there may be low levels of red blood cells (anemia), and high levels of white blood cells, which can indicate an inflammatory process in the body.
+In children and adolescents with pediatric Crohn’s disease there may be low levels of red blood cells (anemia), as well as high levels of white blood cells and platelets, which can indicate an inflammatory process in the body.
 A blood sample can also be used to determine an elevated erythrocyte sedimentation rate.
-This is a test that measures how long it takes red blood cells (erythrocytes) to settle in a test tube over a given period.
+This is a test that measures how long it takes red blood cells (erythrocytes) to settle in a test tube over a given period and is a measure of inflammation.
 Another test that can be run on a blood sample is a C-reactive protein test.
 C-reactive protein is released into the blood stream from the liver in response to inflammation within the body, including the inflammation that characterizes pediatric Crohn’s disease.
 Some affected individuals may have low levels of a protein called albumin in the blood (hypoalbuminemia).
 Although these tests can be positive in pediatric Crohn’s disease, there can be other causes for a positive result.
 These tests, in an of themselves, are not diagnostic.
-In addition, some affected children will be negative for these tests, meaning that if these tests are normal it doesn’t rule out the pediatric Crohn’s disease.
+In addition, some affected children will be negative for these tests, meaning that if these tests are normal, it doesn’t rule out the pediatric Crohn’s disease.

 Doctors may request a stool sample.
 This sample can be tested to see if gastrointestinal symptoms are caused by a bacterial infection or parasite.
 A stool sample can also show that blood loss has occurred somewhere in the gastrointestinal tract.
 A stool sample can also be tested to detect the presence of a protein called calprotectin.
 Fecal calprotectin is a biomarker for inflammation of the mucosa, the mucous membranes that lines various organs and areas of the body.
 Biomarkers are measurable substances that can indicate the presence of disease; in this case, intestinal mucosal inflammation, which is indicative of an inflammatory bowel disease like pediatric Crohn’s disease.

 Doctors may order traditional X-rays or specialized imaging techniques.
 Such imaging techniques may include computerized tomography (CT) scanning and magnetic resonance imaging (MRI).
 During CT scanning, a computer and X-rays are used to create a film showing cross-sectional images of certain tissue structures.
-An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.
+An MRI uses a magnetic field and radio waves to produce cross-sectional images of organs and bodily tissues.
 These specialized x-ray tests can be used to assess and evaluate the health of the small and large intestines.
-A specific type of MRI called magnetic resonance enterography (MRE) can produced detailed images of the small intestine.
-An MRE can reveal inflammation, bleeding and other issues.
-A special type of CT scan called computed tomography enterography (taken with an oral contrast) can also produce detailed pictures of the small intestine.
+A specific type of MRI called magnetic resonance enterography (MRE) can produce detailed images of the small intestine.
+An MRE is taken with an oral contrast and can reveal inflammation, bleeding and other issues.
+A special type of CT scan called computed tomography enterography (CTE) is also taken with an oral contrast and can also produce detailed pictures of the small intestine.
 An oral contrast is a liquid that helps to produce detailed images of internal structures.

-The U.S. Food and Drug Administration (FDA) has approved the use of video capsule endoscopy in children over the age of 10.
+The U.S. Food and Drug Administration (FDA) has approved the use of video capsule endoscopy in children over the age of 2.
 This test can help to diagnose Crohn’s disease as well as determine the severity of the disorder.
 Unlike an upper endoscopy, this exam allows physicians to exam the entire small intestine.
 A patient will swallow a small capsule that contains a tiny camera.
+If the capsule cannot be swallowed, then it can be placed during an upper endoscopy.
 As the capsule moves through the gastrointestinal tract, it snaps pictures at a rate of about two pictures per second.
 The pictures are wirelessly sent to a receiver.
-The capsule takes about eight hours to move through the gastrointestinal tract and permits doctors to view a length of the small intestine that cannot be reach by upper endoscopy or colonoscopy.
+The capsule takes about eight-to-twelve hours to move through the gastrointestinal tract and permits doctors to view a length of the small intestine that cannot be reach by upper endoscopy or colonoscopy but does not allow for biopsy samples to be obtained.

 Treatment may require the coordinated efforts of a team of specialists.
 The treatment of pediatric Crohn’s disease is directed toward the specific symptoms that are apparent in each individual.
 Pediatricians, physicians who specialize in diagnosing and treating gastrointestinal disorders in children (pediatric gastroenterologists), pediatric surgeons, psychologists, dieticians, nutritionists and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.